AlekseyBykov/pets.spring-boot-monolith/README.md

 * Springfox Swagger for generating the RESTful contract for consumers
 * Actuator for system monitoring
 * HAL Browser for visualization Actuator's data
 * Separate client for consuming secured endpoints
+* Configured Logback for store log messages and archiving old log files
+* Glogal exceptions handler

 For testing in Fiddler (or any other web debugging tool):